rohitkumarchaurasiya111/TODO_using_React/README.md

   - **App.js**: The main component that brings everything together.

 ## Contributing
 Feel free to fork this repository and contribute to improving the TODO app.
 Pull requests are welcome!
+You are free to use this project as you need.

 ## Acknowledgements
 - Thanks to the React documentation for providing helpful examples and guides.

 ## Contact
 If you have any questions, feel free to open an issue or contact me via GitHub: [rohitkumarchaurasiya111](https://github.com/rohitkumarchaurasiya111).